sophon-crypto/fairstaking1kv/1kv-mst.md

 ![mst](https://user-images.githubusercontent.com/76861170/113494648-c3b56500-951c-11eb-8958-d2fbc1c254c2.png)

- MST (More Staking Tool) can provide the dashboard to show the information about validators about norminator-soources types (from WEB3, from SSP or from others) and some other raw information about commision-rate.
+ 1KV-MST can provide the dashboard to show the information about validators about norminator-soources types (from WEB3, from SSP or from others) and some other raw information about commision-rate.
 All the information would be organized from the nominator-side-view.

 ## 3. Project Design